2021 Mid-Season Invitational: Format

-The format for 2021 replaces the Play-In stage used from 2017 to 2019 with a Group Stage featuring all regions.
+The format for 2021 replaces the play-in stage used from 2017 to 2019 with a group stage featuring all regions.
 The 12 teams were seeded into 3 groups from 4 seeding pools.
-This is the first time that teams from Europe (LEC), South Korea (LCK) and China (LPL) will not automatically qualify for the second stage (known as the Rumble Stage, formerly the Group Stage of the Main Event) but have to compete with all remaining teams.
+This is the first time that teams from Europe (LEC), South Korea (LCK) and China (LPL) will not automatically qualify for the second stage (known as the rumble stage, formerly the group stage of the main event) but have to compete with all remaining teams.

-The top two teams in each group in Group Stage qualify for the Rumble Stage, a six team double round robin.
-The top four teams of the Rumble Stage advance to the single elimination Knockout Stage.
+The top two teams in each group in group stage qualify for the rumble stage, a six team double round robin.
+The top four teams of the rumble stage advance to the single elimination knockout stage.

 The winning team earns their region an additional bid to the 2021 League of Legends World Championship.

 Qualified teams

 The number of regions decreased from 13 at MSI 2019 to 12, due to the merger of Taiwan/Hong Kong/Macau (LMS) and Southeast Asian (LST) professional leagues into the PCS for 2020.

-Pools of Group Stage are determined by the achievements of regions during the MSI and Worlds events from the two years prior.
+Pools of group stage are determined by the achievements of regions during the MSI and Worlds events from the two years prior.

-Due to national travel restrictions related to COVID-19 in Vietnam, the VCS champions GAM Esports are unable to participate.

-Roster

 Venue

 Reykjavík was the city chosen to host the competition.
 All matches will be played at Laugardalshöll without spectators.